-Not only can the cost to rent a shampooer or steam cleaner be costly, you then have to buy their shampoo or cleaning solution to use with it.
-Many off the shelf carpet cleaners use chemicals to get your carpet clean.
+Not only can the cost to rent a shampooer or steam cleaner be costly, but also you then have to buy their shampoo or cleaning solution to use with it.
+Many off-the-shelf carpet cleaners use chemicals to get your carpet clean.
 These cleaners sometimes actually leave a residue that can cause your carpet to get dirty again faster!

 After searching and asking around to my natural momma friends, here is the solution I ended up using that worked for me.

 - 1/4 cup washing soda**